Get an Extra 5% OFF on Prepaid Orders

 Move and Live More Comfortably with Ultrasound Therapy

-If you have been suffering silently from joint or muscle pain, it's time to consider the power of sound—literally.
-Now that you know what is ultrasound therapy in physiotherapy and how it works, you can make informed decisions about your pain relief journey.
+Are you one of those people who have been silently experiencing joint or muscle pain?
+Then it is time to think about the power of ultrasound-literally.
+With the current understanding of what is ultrasound therapy in physiotherapy and how it works, you can now make informed choices on how you will go about relieving your pain.

 Frequently Asked Questions (FAQs)

-What are the US111 and SONICTENS machines used for?
+What do the US111 and SONICTENS machines do?

-Both devices are advanced physiotherapy machines for pain relief and muscle relaxation.
-The US111 offers ultrasound therapy, while the SONICTENS combines ultrasound and TENS (Transcutaneous Electrical Nerve Stimulation) therapies for enhanced treatment.
+The two are sophisticated physiotherapy machines for the treatment of pain and relaxation of muscles.
+The US111 provides the ultrasound therapy but the SONICTENS provides a combination of ultrasound and TENS (Transcutaneous Electrical Nerve Stimulation) therapies to give better treatment.

 Dr. Satish Rathore